navaneethgade07/Task-Manager/README.md

 --> But here we used mongodb Database and mongodb Atlas as a cloud platform  for deployment.

-### Mongoose
-  Mongoose provides a straight-forward, schema-based solution to model your application data.
+--> used Mongoose which provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.